When you know why what you do matters, it drives you to keep growing, developing, and getting better.

 This simple “how” requires us to adopt several behaviors that are not always easy, but we know they are right:

 Your “how” will be reflected in your internal processes and procedures but it will also affect the way you establish external partnerships.
 It’s the basis for your professional quality and integrity.
+We wrote a bit more on our approach to partnerships in this article.

 “Why” is the purpose, the cause—this is what you believe in.
 Why would we even need such a formulated mission?
 Organizations like ours (or any, in fact) need it as a compass for strategic or everyday decisions.
 For us these decisions may be: